 Instructions

 - Crumble the tofu into a large food processor with the standard S-blade (see Notes re: food processor).
 Add all remaining roast ingredients EXCEPT vital wheat gluten and coconut oil.
 Process the tofu and seasonings into a smooth slurry.
-Add 1 ½ cups vital wheat gluten (190 g), and process for 1 minute.
+Add the 1½ cups vital wheat gluten (190 g), and process for 1 minute.

-- Place the "skin" piece of dough back in the food processor.
+- Return the "skin" piece of dough to the food processor.
 Add 1 tablespoon vital wheat gluten, and process for 1 minute.
 It should look shiny and smooth.
 Set aside.

-- Shape the larger piece of dough into a log.
-Twist it until it begins to break or resist (see photos).
+- Shape the larger piece of dough into a long log.
+Twist it until it begins to break or resist (refer to photos or video above).
 Fold the twisted log so that it resembles a ribbon.
-Tuck the right tail underneath, then tuck the left tail.
+Tuck both tails underneath.

 - Now you have a rough ball shape.
-Repeat the process of stretching out into a log, twisting, folding, and tucking.
+Repeat the process of stretching it out into a log, twisting, folding, and tucking.
 Holding the dough with both hands, smooth the surface by gradually working the outer edges underneath.
-Once the top appears fairly smooth, set aside.
+Once the top looks smooth, set aside.

 - Take the "skin" piece of dough and, like you're handling pizza dough, carefully stretch it into a rectangle or circle larger than the roast (doesn't have to be perfect).
 Lay the skin out flat.
 Place the roast top-side (smooth-side) down, on the skin.
-Begin folding in the edges of the skin, pinching it together, so that all of the seams are closed and the roast is completely encased.
-Try to avoid creating air bubbles between the skin and roast.
+Try to avoid creating air bubbles between the skin and roast, and begin pulling the edges of the skin up to encase the roast, pinching the dough together so that all of the seams are closed.

-- Rub refined coconut oil onto the skin.
+- Rub the entire roast with refined coconut oil.
 This helps the herbs stick, if using, and keeps the skin moist.
-If using the herb rub, combine parsley and thyme.
-Sprinkle onto all sides of the roast.
+If using the herb rub, combine the parsley and thyme, and sprinkle on all sides of the roast.
 Now season it with salt and pepper.
 Use your hands to lightly pat the seasonings into the skin.

-- Wrap the seitan tightly in cheesecloth (OR parchment and heavy duty aluminum foil, OR heavy duty foil sprayed with oil to prevent sticking).
+- Wrap the seitan as tightly as possible in cheesecloth (OR in parchment and heavy duty aluminum foil, OR heavy duty foil sprayed with oil to prevent sticking).
 Make sure there's enough excess on the ends so you can twist and fold the cheesecloth underneath the roast.
 The weight of the roast will hold the cloth in place.
+You can also tie it with several pieces of twine as pictured above.
 Or if wrapping in foil, make sure the piece is large enough to wrap around the roast twice.
-Use two pieces of foil if necessary, and wrap as snugly as you can.
+Use two pieces of foil if necessary, and wrap as snugly as you can (this helps prevent holes in the seitan).
 Then twist the ends closed like a tootsie roll wrapper.
 Choose a cooking method...

 - Preheat the oven to 350 degrees F. Place the vegan turkey in a roasting pan with just enough broth to cover the bottom of the dish.
 Cover the entire dish and bake for about 15 minutes.
 Stir together the ingredients for the glaze.

 - Remove the roast from the oven.
 Arrange the top oven rack so the top of the roast will be about 7 inches from the broiler.
 Preheat broiler to 500 degrees F. Brush the glaze onto the roast.
-Keeping an eye on it, broil uncovered for 5 to 8 minutes, or until golden brown.
+Keep a close eye on it, and broil uncovered for about 5 minutes, or until golden brown.
 Let rest 5 minutes, then slice and serve.

 - Vegan turkey can also be shredded or sliced straight from the fridge and used in sandwiches, salads, sautes, and stir fries.